keboola/developers-docs/extend/docker/running.md

 ### Debugging

-For debugging purposes it is possible to obtain the [sandbox](/extend/common-interface/sandbox/).
+For debugging purposes, it is possible to obtain the [sandbox](/extend/common-interface/sandbox/).
-There are three API calls for that purpose:
+There are three API calls available for that purpose:

   - [Sandbox](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox/create-a-sandbox-job)
   - [Input](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job)